Caught On Video: Asian Woman Bashed In Head With Hammer Near Times Square

 NEW YORK (CBSNewYork) – The NYPD wants your help finding whoever attacked an Asian woman Sunday near Times Square.

-It happened around 8:45 p.m. on West 42nd Street near Ninth Avenue.READ MORE: Funeral Today For NYPD Officer Anastasios Tsakos, Remembered As Loving Father And Giving Friend
+It happened around 8:45 p.m. on West 42nd Street near Ninth Avenue.READ MORE: Actress Rebel Wilson Talks About Struggles With Infertility

-Police said two women were walking when they were approached by the suspect, who told them to take off their masks and then struck one of the women with a hammer.READ MORE: Police: Man Seen On Video Violently Robbed Woman At Manhattan Subway Station
+Police said two women were walking when they were approached by the suspect, who told them to take off their masks and then struck one of the women with a hammer.READ MORE: 'I Will Miss His Hugs...
+Lord, You Have My Angel Now': Grieving Widow Speaks At Funeral For Det.
+Anastasios Tsakos

 The 31-year-old victim was hospitalized with a cut to her head, but is expected to be OK.

-The NYPD Hate Crimes Task Force is investigating the attack as a possible bias crime.MORE NEWS: Trial Postponed For Ghislaine Maxwell After New Sex Trafficking Charges Filed
+The NYPD Hate Crimes Task Force is investigating the attack as a possible bias crime.MORE NEWS: Proposed Gyrodyne Development Has Residents Divided On Long Island's North Shore

 Anyone with any information is asked to call the NYPD’s Crime Stoppers hotline at 1-800-577-TIPS (8477), or for Spanish, 1-888-57-PISTA (74782).
 You can also submit a tip via their website or via DM on Twitter, @NYPDTips.
 All calls are kept confidential.